 They just naturally happen, and usually the hen is perfectly fine after laying one (although you might want to give her a pat for managing to pass the egg!).

-Can I find them at the grocery store?
+Can I buy double yolk eggs at the grocery store?

 Because grocery store eggs go through a detailed inspection process that makes sure all eggs from industrial farms are pretty uniform, you’re unlikely to get any double yolkers at the market.